Mvye/Nom/README.md

 **Optional Nice-to-have Stories**

+- [x] Users can sort posts by price or distance from them
-- [ ] User can edit their own posts
+- [x] Users can follow other users through their profiles
-- [ ] User can click on a post for a detailed post view
 - [x] User can click on a posts user’s profile picture to go to their profile
 - [x] Created a Map View in which you can view posts as markers on a map
 - [x] Users have two different methods to add locations
-- [x]

 ### 2. Screen Archetypes